tonytvo/blog-generator/content/blog/how-to-talk-to-anyone-summary/index.md

 - The best way to lower the water line of your opponent or partner is to show more of yourself if you for example want someone to admit something start by talking honestly about your own mistakes
 - **fear and hope are alike underneath - Richard Ford**

-## the spiral of Silence why we don't dare State our opinion
+## the spiral of Silence - why we don't dare state our opinion

 - German social scientist Elisabeth Noelle-Neumann hypothesis: the willingness of people to voice there opinion in public dwindles in situations where they believe that the majority opinion is different from their own. in other words we do not like to be of a different opinion to others if we notice that the group majority has a different opinion to ours we remain silent this phenomenon is called the spiral of silence and can be explained by these six points of which the last two are arguably the most important:
 - most people have a fear of isolation and observe the behavior of others to assess which opinions will be accepted or rejected We Fear isolation more than being wrong wrote Alexis de Taco in the 19th century